Concours d'Elegance

 Concours d'Elegance (French: concours d'élégance) is a term of French origin that means a "competition of elegance" and refers to an event where prestigious vehicles are displayed and judged.
 It dates back to 17th-century France, where aristocrats paraded horse-drawn carriages in the parks of Paris during summer weekends and holidays.
-Over time, carriages became horseless and the gatherings became a competition among vehicle owners to be judged on the appearance of their vehicles.
+Over time, carriages gave way to automobiles and the gatherings became a competition among vehicle owners to be judged on the appearance of their vehicles.

 These events are often held at automobile shows, after racing competitions or, especially in the United States, as a fundraising event for charities.

-Many modern events also feature corporate exhibitions from luxury and hypercar brands.
+Many modern events also feature corporate exhibitions from luxury and sports car brands.

 History

 The oldest still-extant Concours, the Concorso d'Eleganza Villa d'Este, is held annually near the Villa d’Este hotel in Cernobbio, on Lake Como in Italy.
 The first of these was held in September 1929.
 The first Concours in North America was held in 1950 at the Pebble Beach Golf Links in Monterey, California, in conjunction with the first Pebble Beach Road Race.
 The longest continually-running event is the Hillsborough Concours d’Elegance in California, which has been held every year since 1956 (both Villa d'Este and Pebble Beach have skipped years since 1956).